HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 According to [thirdpartyweb.today](https://www.thirdpartyweb.today/), [Optimizely](https://www.optimizely.com) is the most popular third party product for A/B testing, it is used in over 20,000 pages.

 ### 3. Conversion
-While “conversion” may sound like a concept pertaining to e-commerce sites, a conversion can refer to a successful user transaction, such as signing up for a music streaming service, booking a rental home, writing a review on a travel site, etc.
+While "conversion" may sound like a concept pertaining to e-commerce sites, a conversion can refer to a successful user transaction, such as signing up for a music streaming service, booking a rental home, writing a review on a travel site, etc.

 According to Comscore Media Matrix, traffic from mobile devices account for 79.6% of time spent on US retail sites, but only 32.3% of US eCommerce sales.

 Compared to desktop, transacting on mobile devices is error-prone and tedious, as users must input personal information using small keyboards and screen sizes.
 Checkout flows should be simple and short to avoid user frustration, or worse, abandonment.
-27% of users abandon checkout because of a “too long / complicated checkout process” ([source](https://www.smashingmagazine.com/2018/08/best-practices-for-mobile-form-design/) - 2018).
+27% of users abandon checkout because of a "too long / complicated checkout process" ([source](https://www.smashingmagazine.com/2018/08/best-practices-for-mobile-form-design/) - 2018).
 35% of users will abandon the checkout if a retailer does not offer guest checkout ([source](https://baymard.com/blog/ecommerce-checkout-usability-report-and-benchmark)).

 #### Form Semantics
 Users can more easily enter required information on mobile devices when their keyboard is optimized for the appropriate input type.
-For example, a numeric keyboard is useful for entering phone numbers, while keyboards displaying the “@” symbol are useful for entering email addresses.
+For example, a numeric keyboard is useful for entering phone numbers, while keyboards displaying the "@" symbol are useful for entering email addresses.
 Sites can provide browser hints to display the most appropriate keys using the `type` attribute on `input` tags.

 {{ figure_markup(
   image="sites-with-inputs-using-the-following-input-types.png",